redox-os/website/content/news/this-month-240731.md

 - Andrey Turkin improved the ARM64 code on the kernel.
 - Andrey Turkin fixed the debug code of the kernel.

+## UEFI Improvements

+bjorn3 fixed a violation of the UEFI specification (calling runtime services with interrupts enabled) and added workarounds for buggy firmware.

+These changes will allow more computers to boot Redox.

 ## Userspace Improvements

 - bjorn3 updated most system daemons to use the new scheme format.